-The Expeditions Coordinator provides leadership and advisement to a diverse and comprehensive Carolina Adventures Expeditions program that offers approximately 30 trips serving more than 300 participants annually.
-The Coordinator actively supervises and mentors student employees and volunteers to create safe, inclusive, and accessible recreational environments for the University community.
-The primary purpose of the position is to develop, direct, and foster an experiential learning environment and to oversee and administer the Expedition program through direct interaction with students to enhance their academic and learning experiences outside of the classroom setting.
+The Expeditions Coordinator provides leadership and advisement to a diverse and comprehensive Carolina Adventures trips program that traditionally offers approximately 30 programs serving more than 400 participants annually.
+The Coordinator actively supervises and mentors student employees to create safe, inclusive, and accessible recreational opportunities for the University community.
+The primary purpose of the position is to develop, direct, and foster an experiential learning environment and to oversee and administer a student-led Expeditions program that promotes learning experiences outside of the classroom setting.
 The position manages all Expeditions’ student employees, creates leadership development opportunities, maintains and updates records, policies, procedures, and provides facility and event management support to Campus Recreation.
-The position also supports Climbing Programs through assisting with the administration of climbing programs, student trainings, climbing walls management, and collaborative events.
+The position also supports Climbing Programs through assistance with the administration of climbing programs and trips, student trainings, climbing walls management, and collaborative events.
 The position reports to the Assistant Director of Climbing Programs for Campus Recreation.

 Specific responsibilities include: